 You adjust the attacking/defensive level of your bowlers by selecting notches on the bar below the bowler's name.
-The more attacking a bowler is the more likely he is to take a wicket. but he will also be more prone to conceding runs.
-Bowlers set to a very agressive attacking level will lose stamina more quickly.
-These levels are presets which effect your line and length and field settings to reflect your aggression.
-User defined combinations may be created by setting the bowling controls independently as described in the following paragraphs.
+The more attacking a bowler is the more likely he is to take a wicket, but he will also be more prone to conceding runs.
+Bowlers set to a very aggressive attacking level will lose stamina more quickly.

-Bowling -Stamina and Settled
+Bowling - Stamina and Settled

 A bowler's stamina rating is represented by the yellow bar on he bowling panel.
 The yellow dots will decrease as the bowler loses stamina.
 The green scale on the rim of the stamina bar is an indicator of how settled a bowler is.
 The green dots increase as the bowler settles into a groove.
 A bowlers stamina is affected by the weather and the whether or not he has been bowling very aggressively.

 Tired bowlers will have a marginally less chance of taking a wicket, just as a settled bowler will have a slightly greater chance of taking a wicket.